Creme de Cassis

 Formerly, Black Currants were popular in treating various ailments, from sore throats to gout.
 They certainly contain significant amounts of Vitamin C and anti-oxidants.

-Then in 1841 a liqueur maker and distiller from Dijon produced the first Creme de Cassis liqueur.
+Then in 1841, a liqueur maker and distiller from Dijon produced the first Creme de Cassis liqueur.
 He had noticed how Parisian Bars made their rough wine more palatable by adding fruit.

 Consequently, in France, most Cassis is widely used in this way to create Kir.
 It’s an apéritif that makes delicious summer drinking, ranking alongside Pastis in popularity.
 It’s also an ingredient used in many a nouvelle cuisine dish.

 Kir was originally just known as blanc-cassis.
-At the end of the Second World War, it was made famous by Chanoine Felix Kir, the Mayor of Dijon and an ex-resistance leader.
+At the end of the Second World War, it was made famous by Chanoine Felix Kir, who was the Mayor of Dijon and an ex-resistance leader.
 He served it to the likes of De Gaulle and Khrushchev, and afterwards, the drink was renamed Kir in his honour.

 You could just go and buy Vedrenne Super Cassis from the likes of Waitrose.
 Made from Burgundian Black Currants, the world’s best Creme de Cassis is around £8.99 per 50cl bottle.
-Vedrenne is fantastic quality, but as the constituents are only Black Currants, sugar and alcohol, why not make your own?
+Vedrenne is of fantastic quality, but as the constituents are only Black Currants, sugar and alcohol, why not make your own?

-Make your own Cassis
+Make your own Cassis.

 My Cassis recipe is like the one in the excellent Jane Grigson’s Fruit Book, where she states it came from her Burgundian Great Aunt.
 It’s been well road-tested down the years.